 - Shirakawa Kaido Street

-Based on this Shirakawago map with the red numbers, from one to nine, written by me, today I want to share the stroll I actually had around the Shirakawago village in Ogimachi with the photos I took for this blog article.
+Based on this Shirakawago tourist guide map with the red numbers from one to nine written by me, today I will share the stroll I had around the Shirakawago village in Ogimachi with the photos I took for this blog article.

 ➀ Seseragi Park Parking Lot

-We parked our car in the Seseragi park parking lot in the village.
-As you can see from the picture, there were a lot of tour buses parked in the lot.
+We parked our car in the Seseragi Park parking lot in the village.
+As seen in the photo, many tour buses were already there when we arrived.

 ➁ Deai Bridge

-By a few minutes walk from the parking lot, we arrived at the Deai Bashi.
-The Deai bridge was full of tourists, some of whom were taking photos on the middle of the bridge, overlooking a beautiful sight.
+By a few minutes’ walk from the parking lot, we arrived at the Deai Bashi.
+The Deai bridge was full of tourists.
+Some were taking photos in the middle, overlooking a beautiful sight.
 (Back)

 ➂ Akiba Shrine

-A short while after we crossed the bridge, the stone gate of Akiba Shrine welcomed us.
+A short while after we crossed the bridge, the stone gate of the Shinto shrine Akiba Jinja welcomed us.

-Passing through the sacred gate of the Japanese Shinto religion, we entered the main area of the Ogimachi Shirakawago village.
+Passing through the sacred gate, we entered the center area of the Ogimachi Shirakawago village.

-On the way to Myozenji temple, I found a re-roofed Gassho style house and took a photo.
+On the way to Myozenji, I found a re-roofed Gassho-style house and took a photo for memory.
 (Back)

 ➃ Myozenji Temple

-Several minutes walk from the Shinto shrine‘s gate brought us to the Myozenji temple with an impressive belfry gate.
+Several minutes walk from the shrine’s gate brought us to the Buddhist temple Myozenji with an impressive belfry gate.

 ➄ Myozenji Folk Culture Museum

-Walking along the small path through a paddy field, we got a picturesque view of the 3 Gassho style houses surrounded by nature.
+Walking along a small path through the paddy field, we got a picturesque view of these 3 Gassho-style houses surrounded by nature.

-At this point, the Ogimachi Castle Ruin Lookout Point set on a hill came into sight.
+The Ogimachi Castle Ruin Lookout on the hill came into sight at this place.
 (Back)

 ➇ Shirakawa Kaido Street

-We got to the Seseragi Park Parking Lot with our car by an uncrowded side road running through the local area around Honkakuji Temple!
+We returned to the Seseragi Park Parking Lot along an uncrowded side road running through the vicinity of the Buddhist temple Honkakuji.
 (Back)

-During the stroll in the Ogimachi Shirakawago village, I saw several souvenir shops handling various types of products unique to Japan, so you will be able to enjoy shopping in those shops when you visit the village.
+During the walk in the Ogimachi Shirakawago village, I saw several shops selling various souvenirs, where you can enjoy shopping when you visit the sight.